 How predictable are words in texts?

 Try the Cloze procedure.
 Very simple.
 You read a text, a news article about Tibet, and have to guess every 5th word.
 You read the first 4 words and then guess the next one.
 You’re shown the correct answer and the text continues: 4 more words, then guess again.
 You should write down your guesses so you can look at them afterwards.
-The file will open in Powerpoint and then play automatically.
+The file will open in Powerpoint and play automatically.
 The text is presented at a predetermined pace that should give you time to make a guess and write it down.